joekutteh/EGR402-Senior-Project/README.md

-# seniorproject
+# EGR402-Senior-Project

-Senior Project in Engineering at Elizabethtown College
+Senior Project in Engineering (EGR402) at Elizabethtown College

-Joe Kutteh, Nathan Griffin
+Students: Joe Kutteh @joekutteh , Nathan Griffin

+Advisor: Dr. Li

 Our senior project is to build a self driving car.
 Our project will be powered by a Nvidia Jetson Nano and an Arduino Nano.